[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

-In this post, I’m going to explain why before presenting my own data to show you what I’m seeing regarding the evolution of CPM costs and Cost Per Page Like by placement, dating back to August of 2013.
+In this post, I’m going to explain why before presenting my own data to show you what I’m seeing regarding the evolution of CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience. costs and Cost Per Page Like by placement, dating back to August of 2013.

 The Problem With Universal Truths

 Reports come out regularly that give us an idea of the trending costs and performance of Facebook ads.
 They are interesting, but they are nothing more than a mash-up of hundreds of advertisers.